-This function initiates a new Process Instance from the Process Instance page.
+This function starts a new Process Instance from the Process Instance page.

 Note: You can also create a new Process Instance from the Form Definition page and start “execute by params” by submitting a Form with the required parameters.

-The Process Instance executes, and its status displays according to the context.
-Note: All dates and times are stored in the database as UTC and shown in the user's local time zone.
+The Process Instance executes, and its status is displayed based on the context.
+Note: All dates and times are stored in the database as UTC and displayed in the user's local time zone.
 Engine runtime data is in ISO + UTC format.

 Generate Process Instances from the Process Definition.

-Generate test data using AI for process variables and globals.
+Generate test data for process variables and globals using AI.

 Test mode.

-Test mode lets you test processes like routing tasks, forms, or emails to different users.
-However, when running in “Test Mode,” users set for functions, forms, and emails are ignored and automatically sent to the user executing the process.
+Test mode lets you test processes such as routing tasks, forms, or emails to different users.
+However, when running in “Test Mode,” the assigned users for functions, forms, and emails are ignored, and messages are automatically sent to the user executing the process.

 Running the engine manually.

-The process engine can be run manually by clicking the “Run Engine” menu item.
+The process engine can be run manually by selecting the “Run Engine” menu item.
 This will process the selected Instance from the Instance queue.
-Note: The “Run Engine” option appears if the FlowWright Engine service is not running in automatic mode.
+Note: The “Run Engine” option appears only when the FlowWright Engine service is not running in automatic mode.

 Refresh Process Instance list.